 - You will see some golden brown spots on the cheela.

-- Now, place 1.5 tablespoon of the paneer filling in the middle.
+- Now, place 1.5 tbsp of the paneer filling in the middle.
 Fold over and serve hot with chutney or tomato ketchup.

 Do you love lentils?
 Then check out these lentil based recipes for your plant-protein fix.